 After the gallbladder stone surgery in Delhi, bile flows from the liver (where it occurs) through the common bile duct and into the small intestine.
 Because the gallbladder has been removed, the body can no longer store bile between meals.
 Most people have little or no digestive effect.

-In 5 to 10 of every 100 laparoscopic gallbladder surgeries in the United States, the surgeon needs to switch to an open surgery method that requires a larger incision. note 1 Examples of problems that may require open surgery instead of laparoscopic surgery include unexpected swelling, scar tissue, injury or bleeding.
+In 5 to 10 of every 100 laparoscopic gallbladder surgeries in India, the surgeon needs to switch to an open surgery method that requires a larger incision.
+Examples of problems that may require open surgery instead of laparoscopic surgery include unexpected swelling, scar tissue, injury or bleeding.

 What to expect after surgery?

-You may have gallbladder surgery on an outpatient basis or you may stay in the hospital for 1 or 2 days.
+You may have gallbladder stone treatment in Delhi on an outpatient basis or you may stay in the hospital for 1 or 2 days.

 Most people can return to their usual activities between 7 and 10 days later.
 Those who undergo laparoscopic gallbladder surgery are sore for about a week.
 But after 2 or 3 weeks they have much less discomfort than those who had open surgery.
 No special diets or other precautions are necessary after this surgery.